The scholarship application cycle for the 2020-2021 year is closed.

 - Two letters of recommendation are required to complete your application packet.
 Letters should address financial need, academic performance, and/or general character.
 Letters may be obtained from instructors, clergy, or employers.
 Recommendations cannot come from a relative.

-- Please submit the letters of recommendation to Keisha Joseph in the office of Public Information through mail, delivery in person, or email email@example.com.
+- Please submit the letters of recommendation to the Foundation office through mail, delivery in person, or email email@example.com.
 Emailed letters must come directly from the letter writers.